googlecloudrobotics/core/docs/concepts/config.md

 # Project configuration

-The project configuration that one has entered during the initial setup are stored with the project in GCS.
+The project configuration that one has entered during the initial setup is stored with the project in GCS.
 One can look at the options with the following
 command: